AlyneSoares/wiki_bdd/README.md

    * Validate Cucumber version:
    > `$ cucumber -v`

-You can see a full project with more features, pages and steps in the first OE BDD test, in [Logicalis](https://github.com/intelimen/logicalis/tree/tests_bdd/tests/regression) regression tests.

 I strongly recomend extensions (if you're using VScode) like  "vscode-icons", to better visualization os different files and "Cucumber (Gherkin) Full Support", to better usage os the language and enable the steps auto-complete in the settings.

 _Shazam!_